MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/search-the-audit-log-in-security-and-compliance.md

 No. But similar events can be logged as a result of browser pre-fetch.

-**If we see a FilePreviewed event coming from a Microsoft-registered IP address, does that mean that the preview was displayed on the screen of the user's device?</b>
+**If we see a FilePreviewed event coming from a Microsoft-registered IP address, does that mean that the preview was displayed on the screen of the user's device?**

 No. The event might have been logged as a result of browser pre-fetch.